-The Regional Parks Network Management Plan provides the vision and sets the direction for managing regional parks in the Wellington region.
+The Regional Parks Network Management Plan provides the vision and sets the direction for managing regional parks in the Wellington Region.
 It provides the framework for addressing issues common to all regional parks, ensuring that they are managed in a comprehensive and consistent way.
-The Draft Battle Hill Farm Forest Park Management Plan is consistent with the vision and direction set in the network management plan.
+The Battle Hill Farm Forest Park Management Plan is consistent with the vision and direction set in the Regional Parks Network Management Plan.

-Land Status
+Land status